Learn how our college stacks up to similarly accredited institutions.

 Thunderbird Global Mindset Inventory

-The goal for students in our graduate program, which requires an international experience for most graduate students, is to develop a global mindset, a multi-cultural perspective regarding the business enterprise, and to acquire the leadership skills necessary to be a successful leader in a global organization.
+The goal for students in our graduate MBA program, which requires an international experience for most graduate students, is to develop a global mindset, have a multi-cultural perspective regarding the business enterprise, and to acquire the leadership skills necessary to be a successful leader in a global organization.
 The Thunderbird Global Mindset Inventory is administered to students both prior to, and after returning from, a global business travel experience.

 - Effective communication skills.